Sexy, Free & Single (song): Korean version

 The title track "Sexy, Free & Single", describes the sexy and free life of a single man in a soulful Eurohouse genre with an easy and infectious chorus.
 It is composed and arranged by Danish songwriters Daniel 'Obi' Klein, Thomas Sardorf and Lasse Lindorff, with the Korean version written by Yoo Young-jin and the Japanese version written by Leonn.
+The song was composed in the key of C# major, with a tempo of 115 beats per minute.

 The group reportedly filmed a music video in Namyangju, Gyeonggi Province, with a Devin Jamieson choreographed dance for title track, "Sexy, Free & Single", who had worked with artists such as BoA, Michael Jackson, Britney Spears and Hilary Duff.
 In addition, their performance also benefit from the support provided by other choreographers such as Lyle Beniga, Nick Baga and Devon Perri.

 On June 29, the teaser for the MV was released on their official YouTube channel, this was followed by the full music video on July 3.